aws-samples/aws-do-grid-search-wand-eks/README.md

 # 3. Training Setup
 The [main.py](https://github.com/aws-samples/aws-do-grid-search-wand-eks/blob/main/run-grid/train/examples/huggingface/main.py) code, the run() function stores the end to end pipeline for:

-a.
-Initializing wandb on node 0 for logging results
+1. Initializing wandb on node 0 for logging results
-b.
-Loading the pre-trained model and setting up the optimizer
+2. Loading the pre-trained model and setting up the optimizer
-c.
-Initializing custom training and validation data loaders
+3. Initializing custom training and validation data loaders
-d.
-Loading and saving checkpoints at every epoch
+4. Loading and saving checkpoints at every epoch
-e.
-Looping through the epochs and calling the training and validation functions
+5. Looping through the epochs and calling the training and validation functions
-f.
-After training is done, running predictions on the specified test set
+6. After training is done, running predictions on the specified test set

 The [train](https://github.com/aws-samples/aws-do-grid-search-wand-eks/tree/main/run-grid/train) folder contains the Dockerfile and the `build.sh` and `push.sh` scripts to create the Docker image with the training code.